foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 * With `snps-arc-multilib-elf32` sample built toolchain will be installed in `~/x-tools/arc-snps-elf`
 * With `snps-arc64-unknown-elf` sample built toolchain will be installed in `~/x-tools/arc64-snps-elf`

+Prefixes which start with `arc-` correspond to little endian toolchains.
+Prefixes which start with `arceb-` correspond to big endian toolchains.
+E.g., GDB for big endian ARCv2 baremetal toolchain is `arceb-elf32-gdb`.
+However, big endian tools are not available for ARCv3 yet.

 ### Using nSIM simulator to run bare metal ARC applications

 nSIM simulator supports GNU IO hostlink used by the libc library of bare metal